the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 This is not legal advice.
 Please read for information only!
 [Link to central page on 'this book is not a lawyer' - not written yet, but there is an issue open here: https://github.com/alan-turing-institute/the-turing-way/issues/1469)]

+#### Ethics and law

+Laws have been made by humans.
+They reflect the outcomes of negotiations between different people, with different interests and different amounts of power.
+Complying with laws is usually necessary, but rarely sufficient, to ensure that you are acting ethically.

 #### Domestic and regional law

 You should be aware of what laws cover your work.